devluxor/full-stack-open/notes/part12_containers/QUICK_REFERENCE_GUIDE.md

 ## Binding Mounts

-Imagine we need a file to be executed to, for instance, initialize a database with some data.
+Imagine we need a file to be executed to, for instance, initialize a database with some data (the mongo image needs to be initialized under certain conditions, among them, the execution of a `.js` file).
 But that file is _outside_ the image `mongo` that created the container with our Mongo database, and we need some way to _get it_ inside the container.

 We have two options: we could